jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 ## Pareto Distribution

-The distribution between the famous "80-20 rule", the Pareto distribution is based on a power law.
+The distribution behind the famous "80-20 rule", the Pareto distribution is based on a power law.
 The Pareto distribution is seen all the time, from social issues to scientific ones.

 #### Equation